What to expect

 Legal Practice Areas & Policy Work

-PLT students in our Sydney office have the opportunity to work with our Referral Service, Not-for-profit Law service, Self Representation Service and the MOSAIC Project (Migrant Outreach) clinic.
+PLT students in our Sydney office have the opportunity to work with our Public Interest Law Service, Not-for-profit Law service and Self Representation Service.

-PLT students in our Melbourne office have the opportunity to work with our Referral Service, Not-for-Profit Law service, Self Representation Service, Homeless Law and Seniors Law.
+PLT students in our Melbourne office have the opportunity to work with our Public Interest Law Service, Not-for-Profit Law service, Self Representation Service, Homeless Law and Seniors Law.

 1. Public Interest Law Service